General principles

 How should military service be described?

-• Please note, if you have served in the regular army or in the army - it is worth noting this detail.
-If you did not serve in the army but served in national service - this chapter will deal with national service.
-If you have not served in national service or in the army - you can give up and do not have to state this in the report.
+- Please note, if you served in the regular army or as an officer – it is worth mentioning this detail.
+If you did not serve in the army but did serve in national service – this chapter will deal with national service.
+If you did not serve in national service or in the army – you can waive it and do not have to mention it in your resume.

-• If this is your first experience in the job market, service in the IDF can help the recruiter understand what value and abilities you bring to the job market.
-In such cases do not hesitate to highlight it in a more prominent place on the page.
+- If this is your first experience in the job market, serving in the IDF can help the recruiter understand what value and abilities you bring to the job market.
+In such cases, don't hesitate to emphasize it in a more prominent place on the page.

 Skills and languages

-If you have recommendations, this must be stated at the end of the certificate document - "Recommendations will be provided upon request".
-The resume recommendations are usually not attached unless the recruiter specifically requests it.
+If you have recommendations, this should be noted at the end of the CV document – "Recommendations will be provided upon request."
+Recommendations are generally not included with a CV unless the recruiter specifically requests it.

 Adaptation to ATS - Applicant Tracking System